michaelkvance/steel/README.md

   * ast5.p8 - In which we implement impulse and world wrapping, and build a proper looking ship.
   * ast6.p8 - In which we provide ammunition for our experience, further building out state and related infrastructure.
   * ast7.p8 - In which we provide an awesome starfield because the world looks lonely, and fix a bug in our shooty bits.
-  * ast8.p8 - In which we add asteroid targets.
+  * ast8.p8 - In which we add asteroid targets and a console.
   * ast9.p8 - In which we add melodious sounds.
-  * ast10.p8 - In which we add a score mechanism.
+  * ast10.p8 - In which we add a score mechanism, and your score is reset any time the ship intersects with an asteroid.

 ## Ideas!